Hausdorff Measures and KMS States: Introduction

 \section{Introduction}

-\global\long \Aut{\operatorname{Aut}} This note arises from a simple observation deriving from the computation of the Hausdorff dimension $\dim X$ of a self-similar space $X$ that satsifies the open set condition and has similarity ratios $r_{1},\dots,r_{n}\in(0,1)$; $\dim X$ is the unique positive number $s$ satisfying (see \cite[Section 6.4]{Edg_MTFG2}).
+\global\long \Aut{\operatorname{Aut}} This note arises from a simple observation which relates to the computation of the Hausdorff dimension $\dim X$ of a self-similar space $X$ arising from an iterated function system that satsifies the open set condition and has similarity ratios $r_{1},\dots,r_{n}\in(0,1)$; $\dim X$ is the unique positive number $s$ satisfying (see \cite[Section 6.4]{Edg_MTFG2}).
 But this agrees with the condition that ensures that a certain one-parameter automorphism group on the Cuntz algebra $\mathcal{O}_{n}$ has a KMS state.
-Let $\alpha:\mathbb{R}\to\Aut(\mathcal{O}_{n})$ be defined such that $\alpha_{t}(S_{j})=e^{it\lambda_{j}}S_{j}$ for $j=1,2,\dots,n$; then by \cite[Proposition 2.2]{Eva_80} there is a KMS state for $\alpha$ at inverse temperature $\beta$ iff Setting $r_{j}=e^{-\lambda_{j}}$ for $j=1,\dots,n$ and $s=\beta$, the two conditions coincide (see Example \ref{sub:Cuntz-algebras} for more details).
+Let $\alpha:\mathbb{R}\to\Aut(\mathcal{O}_{n})$ be defined such that $\alpha_{t}(S_{j})=e^{it\lambda_{j}}S_{j}$ for $j=1,2,\dots,n$; then by \cite[Proposition 2.2]{Eva_80} there is a KMS state for $\alpha$ at inverse temperature $\beta$ iff If we set $r_{j}=e^{-\lambda_{j}}$ for $j=1,\dots,n$ and $s=\beta$, the two conditions coincide (see Example \ref{sub:Cuntz-algebras} for more details).
 It is the purpose of this note to account for this coincidence and explore more examples.
-To accomplish this we will apply groupoid methods from \cite{Ren_LNM793} and \cite{Ku_Re_PAMS06} (see also \cite{Ren_2009}).
+To accomplish this we apply groupoid methods from \cite{Ren_LNM793} and \cite{Ku_Re_PAMS06} (see also \cite{Ren_2009}).

-In 1967 Haag, Hugenholtz and Winnink (see \cite{HaHuWi_CMP67}) discovered the relevance of the KMS condition in the $C^*$-algebraic formulation of equilibrium states in quantum statistical mechanics.
+In 1967 Haag, Hugenholtz and Winnink (see \cite{HaHuWi_CMP67}) discovered the relevance of the KMS condition to the $C^*$-algebraic formulation of equilibrium states in quantum statistical mechanics.
 Thereafter the KMS states of a $C^*$-algebra with respect to a natural one-parameter automorphism group (regarded as time evolution) have played a key role in the development of the theory.
 Many of the basic facts may be found in the text by Bratteli and Robinson (see \cite{Br_Ro_OAQS2}).